The Tech Report: Video game and GPU performance benchmarking research

 On September 8, 2011, Scott Wasson posted an article titled "Inside the Second: A New Look at Game Benchmarking."
-This showed gamers that frames per second (FPS) are not the only thing that matters in "smooth" gameplay, but frame latency has a big part.
-This innovative benchmarking method was later mentioned and acknowledged by other publications such as Anandtech, which described this method as "a revolution in the 3D game benchmarking scene" and Overclockers.
+This article demonstrated that frames per second (FPS) are not the only factor that matters in "smooth" gameplay, with frame latency also having a large impact.
+This innovative benchmarking method was later mentioned and acknowledged by other publications such as Anandtech, which described this method as "a revolution in the 3D game benchmarking scene" and with Overclockers noting how The Tech Report pioneered measure frame timing.

-SSD Endurance Experiment
+SSD endurance experiment

-In 2013, TechReport started an experiment using several SSD drives to determine how many writes they can endure.
+In 2013, The Tech Report started an experiment using several SSD drives to determine how many writes they can endure.
 This test lasted for more than 18 months before all drives used in this test failed, enduring much larger amount of written data than rated by manufacturers themselves, and even prompting one of the manufacturers, Samsung, to release a humorous music video dedicated to this test.

-Site Structure
+Historical site structure

-Main Page
+Homepage

 A large portion of the main page was dedicated to "News" and "Blog" entries.
 Among the news entries were "Shortbread" posts which offered a summary breakdown of reviews and news offered by other sites.
 Featured articles were often reviews of newly released PC hardware that had been tested by the site's editors and judged on several metrics including performance and value compared to other available hardware.

 Podcast

 Adapting to the general trend of more content for digest, The Tech Report launched its podcast on February 9, 2008, hosted by Jordan Drake.
-While the schedule has varied it provides a casual but quite in-depth look back at the topics that made news from a panel of the site staff.
+While the schedule varied it provided a casual yet in-depth look back at the topics that made news from a panel of the site staff.
 After 2015 episodes were released irregularly, frequently discussing the release of a new microarchitecture with David Kanter of Real World Technologies.
 The last episode was made in January 2018.

-Community and Forum
+This podcast should not be confused with the unrelated podcast from Times Radio, also titled "The Tech Report", started circa July 2025.

-Tech Report has a phpBB-styled forum that is unrestricted in read-only form and open to the public for contribution via simple registration.
-The forum is primarily structured around computer technology and related topics, but debates also range from politics and religion in the "opt-in only" R&P forum to general random chatter in the Back Porch.
-Contributors to the website also have access to a restricted forum called the Smoky Back Room.
-Registered users may respond to news topics and other entries posted on the front page in an isolated threaded comments section that automatically attaches to each new entry.
-Although access to the main page comments is linked to the user database, the discussions are logged separately from the forum area of the site and are not counted toward the user forum statistics.
+Community and forum

-As of 2023, Techreport forums have been taken offline due to outdated forum software.
+Until 2024 The Tech Report had a phpBB-styled forum that was unrestricted in read-only form and open to the public for contribution via simple registration.
+The forum was primarily structured around computer technology and related topics, but debates also ranged from politics and religion in the "opt-in only" R&P forum to general random chatter in the Back Porch.
+Financial supporters of the website also had access to a restricted forum called the Smoky Back Room.
+Registered users had the ability to respond to news topics and other entries posted on the front page in an isolated threaded comments section that automatically attached to each new entry.
+Although access to the main page comments was linked to the user database, the discussions were logged separately from the forum area of the site and not counted toward the user forum statistics.